 1. Other Permits.
-Applicants must also obtain other Federal, State, or local authorizations required by law.
-Applicants are responsible for applying for and obtaining all required State or local approvals.
-Work that is not regulated by the State, but is subject to Corps jurisdiction, may be still be eligible for these General Permits (GPs).
+Authorizations provided by these GPs do not obviate the need for project proponents to obtain other Federal, State, or local permits, approvals, or authorizations required by law.
+Applicants are responsible for applying and obtaining all such permits, approvals or authorizations.
+Work that is not regulated by the State, but subject to USACE jurisdiction, may be still be eligible for these GPs.

-2. Federal Jurisdiction.
+2. Federal Jurisdiction

 - a.
-Applicability of these GPs shall be evaluated with reference to federal jurisdictional boundaries (e.g. mean high water mark, high tide line, ordinary high water mark, and wetland boundary).
+Applicability of these GPs shall be evaluated with reference to federal jurisdictional boundaries (e.g., mean high water mark (MWH), high tide line (HTL), ordinary high water mark (OHW), and wetland boundary).
 Activities shall be evaluated with reference to "waters of the U.S." under the Clean Water Act (33 CFR 328) and "navigable waters of the U.S." under Section 10 of the Rivers and Harbors Act of 1899 (33 CFR 329).
-Prospective permittees are responsible for ensuring that the boundaries used satisfy the federal criteria defined at 33 CFR 328 229.
-These sections prescribe the policy, practice, and procedures to be used in determining the extent of the Corps jurisdiction. - b.
-Permittees shall identify on project plans wetlands, other special aquatic sites (SAS) including vegetated shallows (or submerged aquatic vegetation, SAV) and mudflats, and other waters, such as lakes and ponds, and perennial and intermittent streams on the project site.
-Wetlands shall be delineated in accordance with the Corps of Engineers Wetlands Delineation Manual.
+Prospective permittees are responsible for ensuring that the boundaries satisfy the federal criteria defined at 33 CFR 328 329.
+These sections prescribe the policy, practice, and procedures to be used in determining the extent of USACE jurisdiction. - b.
+Permittees shall identify the following aquatic resources on project plans: wetlands and other special aquatic sites (SAS) including vegetated shallows (also known as submerged aquatic vegetation (SAV)), riffle and pool complexes, sanctuaries and refuges, coral reefs, and mudflats; and other waters such as lakes and ponds; and perennial and intermittent streams on the project site.
+Wetlands shall be delineated in accordance with the Corps of Engineers Wetlands Delineation Manual and its applicable regional supplement.